Female lawmakers support 'Day Without Women'

 "There's so much mischief going on in this Congress with the Republicans, we dare not turn our backs," quipped Rep. Lois Frankel, a Florida Democrat who chairs the women's caucus in the House.

-The same team that organized the Women's March in January is encouraging working women to stay home on International Women's Day in a demonstration of economic solidarity they are calling "A Day Without A Woman."
+The same team that organized the Women's March in January encouraged working women to stay home on International Women's Day in a demonstration of economic solidarity they are calling "A Day Without A Woman."

-They're urging women to take the day off from both paid and unpaid work, wear red and avoid spending money (unless it's on small, women and minority-owned businesses).
+They urged women to take the day off from both paid and unpaid work, wear red and avoid spending money (unless it's on small, women- and minority-owned businesses).

-So many women are taking heed that schools in Alexandria, Virginia, are shutting down Wednesday because more than 300 employees have requested the day off.
+So many women answered the call that schools in Alexandria, Virginia, and Prince George County, Maryland, shut down Wednesday because more than 300 employees have requested the day off.

 The day of protest is the latest evidence that the millions of women who turned out for women's marches around the country the day after President Donald Trump's inauguration are remaining engaged in politics -- particularly as congressional Republicans advance a new measure that would block government dollars from going to Planned Parenthood as part of an Obamacare repeal.